What are G Suite Groups?

 - Q&A forums, specifically for questions and some kind of help desk.

-- Off–email communication, so you and your peers don’t need to email each other;
+- Off–email communication, so you and your peers don’t need to email each other about a matter;

 - Simple and organized user interface;